This Is How To Quit Choosing Unavailable Men

 Coaching can be an excellent method for this as it takes you where you are right now (instead of rehashing the past) and gives you tangible action steps and a plan to follow week to week.
 Combine that with support, accountability and evidence based methods for healing emotional or complex trauma?

 The sky’s the limit for you.
-Codependency turns into CO CREATING the life…and eventually love, you’ve always wanted.
+Codependency Recovery leads to CO CREATING the life…and eventually love, you’ve always wanted.

 In addition to being a regular contributor to the #1 Online Magazine For Codependency Recovery, Bethany Dotson is a Trauma-Sensitive Somatic Therapist and Relationship Coach